hu-yanxiao/SUS2-MLIP/README.md

 ```
 The scripts for converting formats between `cfg` and `ase readable files (e.g. extxyz)` can be found in `./python_tool/`
 # Untrained Models
-**:red_circle: PLEASE NOTE :red_circle:**: Although the implementation of SUS2-MLIP is based on MLIP-2, there are significant and fundamental differences between the two.
+**:red_circle: PLEASE NOTE :red_circle:**: Although the implementation of SUS2-MLIP is based on MLIP package, there are significant and fundamental differences between the two.
 Consequently, the original models in `untrained_mtps/` cannot be utilized within the current framework.

 Format of `.mtp` files for SUS2-MLIP:
 ```bash